semaphoreci/semaphore/docs/docs/using-semaphore/optimization/cache.md

 cache restore gems,my-gems
 ```

 Since *keys are not overwritten*, it's recommended to add a unique identifier for the stored files.
-The following example uses three keys and the checksum of `Gemfile.lock` as a keys:
+The following example uses three keys and the checksum of `Gemfile.lock` as a key:

 ```shell
 # store